Unbiased Rough Integrators and No Free Lunch in Rough-Path-Based Market Models: Introduction

 \begin{definition*}[Unbiased rough integrator] Let $\XXX$ be an adapted random rough path on a filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t\in [0,T]}, \mathbb{P})$ and $\mathcal{H}$ be a class of adapted random piecewise a.s. by-$\XXX$-controlled paths.
 Moreover, let ${\mathfrak{T}}_T$ be any set of stopping times bounded by the terminal time $T$ and containing $T$.
 We say that $\XXX$ is an $\mathcal{H}\times {\mathfrak{T}}_T-$unbiased rough integrator, if

 We also use the notation $\mathcal{H}-$unbiased rough integrator for ${\mathfrak{T}}_T =\{T\}$ for simplicity. \end{definition*}

 Our main questions then reduce to finding unbiased integrators with respect to different $\mathcal{H}$ and ${\mathfrak{T}}_T$.
 Since each coordinate of $\SSS$ describes the rough price process of one asset, we discuss only $1-$dimensional unbiased rough integrators without loss of generality.
 Our approach is rather fundamental and covers $\alpha-$H\"older continuous rough paths for $\alpha>0$ arbitrarily small.
-We first give a combinatorial classification of all $1-$dimensional rough paths the complete Bell polynomials and give a one-to-one correspondence between rough paths and the tuple of the underlying path with renormalisation functions in Proposition \ref{Rough Paths via Bell Polynomials}, with which we develop an It\^o type change of variable formula in Theorem \ref{Ito type formula} for every $1-$dimensional rough path.
+We first give a combinatorial classification of all $1-$dimensional rough paths via the complete Bell polynomials, and give a one-to-one correspondence between rough paths and the tuple of the underlying path with renormalisation functions in Proposition \ref{Rough Paths via Bell Polynomials}, with which we develop an It\^o type change of variable formula in Theorem \ref{Ito type formula} for every $1-$dimensional rough path.

-We consider rough noises, defined in Definition \ref{def:rough noise}, as the integrators to model the market noise in the price process without loss of generality.
+We first consider rough noises, defined in Definition \ref{def:rough noise}, as the integrators to model the market noise in the price process without loss of generality.
 Roughly speaking, rough noises are the rough path lifts of centred stochastic processes with deterministic renormalisation functions, as in Proposition \ref{Rough Paths via Bell Polynomials}.
-Otherwise, we may consider a random time change of the random rough paths using the adapted and monotone renormalisation terms (cf. Subsection \ref{subsec:Random renorm}).
+Otherwise, we consider an adapted time change of the random rough paths using the adapted and monotone renormalisation terms (cf. Subsection \ref{subsec:Random renorm}).
 Then, for a fixed rough noise $\XXX$, define

 as the set of polynomials-induced controlled path and ${\mathfrak{T}}_T:=\{T\}$.
 We then have the classification of $\mathcal{H}^{\mathrm{Pol}}-$unbiased rough integrator in Theorem \ref{thm:Pol-unbiased rough integrators}: \begin{theorem*}[$\mathcal{H}^{\text{Pol}}-$unbiased rough integrator] Let $\XXX$ be a rough noise, renormalised by bounded variation paths $G^2,...,G^k$ for some $k\geq 2$.
-Then, $\XXX$ is an $\mathcal{H}^{\mathrm{Pol}}-$unbiased rough integrator if and only if it is a Gaussian-Hermite rough path as in Definition \ref{Unbiased Rough Paths}.
-Roughly speaking, the underlying process must have Gaussian marginals, and different levels of the rough path lift must be given by Hermite polynomials applied to the path increments and the variance increments. \end{theorem*}
+Then, $\XXX$ is an $\mathcal{H}^{\mathrm{Pol}}-$unbiased rough integrator if and only if it is a Gaussian-Hermite rough path as in Definition \ref{Unbiased Rough Paths}. \end{theorem*}

-In particular, Gaussianity is no longer a model assumption, but a no-arbitrage consequence for continuous markets, up to an adapted time change.
-Enlarging the set of controlled paths to include minimal path-history-dependence (a single past state):